14 Types of Hawks in California

 The red-tailed hawk has various habitats, including woodlands, grasslands, and urban environments.

-These habitats provide the food source for survival, such as small mammals such as squirrels and rabbits.
+These habitats provide food sources for survival, such as small mammals such as squirrels and rabbits.

-The diet of these types of hawks in California also consists of various reptiles, amphibians, fish, birds, insects, and carrion.
+These types of hawks in California also eat various reptiles, amphibians, fish, birds, insects, and carrion.

-The strong wingspan of this bird helps it soar up high while hunting or looking for possible prey sources from far away.
+This bird’s strong wingspan helps it soar high while hunting or looking for possible prey sources from far away.

 In addition to its size, strength, and ability to identify potential prey from far distances, the red-tailed hawk is known for its acrobatics.